 What has been happening on the farm recently?

-Where do you go for advice?
+Who do you rely on for advice?

-What is the best advice you’ve been given as a farmer or in life?
+And lastly, what is the best advice you’ve been given as a farmer or in life?